ContingencyOfTautologicalContradictions/Lucy/README.md

 ![logo](https://github.com/ContingencyOfTautologicalContradictions/Lucy/blob/main/Logo.png)

-A modern, C++23 multi-platform game engine, with a focus on safety, performance and completeness.
+A modern, C++23 multi-platform general-purpose library, with a focus on safety, performance and completeness.

 ## Compilers